Code-Institute-Submissions/ShoeShine/README.md

 ### User Stories

 - As a user, I want to know the origins of the company, to understand their background.
-- As a user, I want to be able to see the different packages, so i can compare.
+- As a user, I want to be able to see the different packages, so I can compare.
-- As a user, I want to know what my shoes are cleaned with, so i know they are not harmful.
+- As a user, I want to know what my shoes are cleaned with, so I know they are not harmful.
 - As a user, I want to find out the opening hours.
 - As a user, I want to find out the location.